Which poles are for you?

 Our Urban fitness poles burn more calories, tone your core and at the same time take pressure off your lower joints.
 Versatile for for hiking, winter walking & snowshoeing.

-Patented ACTIVATOR Poles are designed for balance and taking more pressure off your back and lower joints.
-For use indoors as well as outdoors in all seasons.
+Patented, evidence-based ACTIVATOR Poles (FDA registered) are designed for balance and taking more pressure off your back and lower joints.
+For use indoors as well as outdoors.

 – Rehabilitation programs